Affective computing: Overview

 A subject's blood volume pulse (BVP) can be measured by a process called photoplethysmography, which produces a graph indicating blood flow through the extremities.
 The peaks of the waves indicate a cardiac cycle where the heart has pumped blood to the extremities.
 If the subject experiences fear or is startled, their heart usually 'jumps' and beats quickly for some time, causing the amplitude of the cardiac cycle to increase.
 This can clearly be seen on a photoplethysmograph when the distance between the trough and the peak of the wave has decreased.
 As the subject calms down, and as the body's inner core expands, allowing more blood to flow back to the extremities, the cycle will return to normal.

 Methodology

-Infra-red light is shone on the skin by special sensor hardware, and the amount of light reflected is measured.
+Researchers shone infrared light on the skin using special sensor hardware, and the amount of light reflected was measured.
 The amount of reflected and transmitted light correlates to the BVP as light is absorbed by hemoglobin which is found richly in the bloodstream.

 Disadvantages

-It can be cumbersome to ensure that the sensor shining an infra-red light and monitoring the reflected light is always pointing at the same extremity, especially seeing as subjects often stretch and readjust their position while using a computer.
+It can be cumbersome to ensure that the sensor shining an infrared light and monitoring the reflected light is always pointing at the same extremity, especially because subjects often stretch and readjust their position while using a computer.

 There are other factors that can affect one's blood volume pulse.
-As it is a measure of blood flow through the extremities, if the subject feels hot, or particularly cold, then their body may allow more, or less, blood to flow to the extremities, all of this regardless of the subject's emotional state.
+Since it is a measure of blood flow through the extremities, if the subject feels particularly hot or cold, then their body may allow more or less blood to flow to the extremities regardless of the subject's emotional state.